Two Year Pilot Program

 Review of Pilot Program

-At the conclusion of the first year (June 2013) and prior to the end of the two year pilot (June 2014), the program will be reviewed by University Human Resources, The Vice President for Research and the Office of Equal Opportunity and Diversity, College of Liberal Arts and Sciences, and the Carver College of Medicine.
+At the conclusion of the first year (completed in July 2013) and prior to the end of the two year pilot (June 2014), the program will be reviewed by University Human Resources, The Vice President for Research and the Office of Equal Opportunity and Diversity, College of Liberal Arts and Sciences, and the Carver College of Medicine.
 A determination will be made whether to continue the program as is, modify and continue, or end the program.
 All aspects of the program will be examined, including number of participants, number admitted to graduate school, vacancies, impact on career RA positions, impact to females and minorities, and impact on placement of furloughed P&S staff.

 Commitment to Diversity